Tuesday, 21 May 2013

 • Celebrating the CIAJ, Thomas Cromwell.

-Collection of papers presented at the 2008 CIAJ annual conference held in Quebec City, for judges, practitioners, academics and other professionals interested in these matters.
+Collection of papers presented in Ottawa at the 2009 CIAJ Annual Conference, including the keynote speech of the Right Honourable Beverley McLachlin, Chief Justice of Canada, for judges, practitioners, academics and other professionals interested in remedial matters.

 Table of contents